I originally did this report for Ari’s Take. Everything is current and has been fact checked by every company.

 Who is the best digital distributor?
 Read on…

-This piece is just taking a look at companies that will get your music into digital stores and streaming services, like iTunes, Spotify, Google Play, etc and NOT about stand alone, digital download, self-managed stores, like BandCamp.
-I also left out distribution companies who only work with labels (like The Orchard).
-Any artist can signup to any of these distribution companies without having to be approved.
+This review is just taking a look at companies that will get your music into digital stores and streaming services, like iTunes, Spotify, Google Play, etc and NOT about stand alone, digital download, self-managed stores, like BandCamp.

-Full disclosure, I have used CD Baby, Tunecore, DistroKid and Loudr to release my music in the past.
+Full disclosure, I should say, I have used CD Baby, Tunecore, DistroKid and Loudr to release my music in the past.
 I just released my latest album and this piece honestly helped me decide who the best company for this release was.

 There is no “winner” necessarily because each company has unique features that may be super important to some artists and not at all to others.
 Every artist’s situation is different.